 If you have completed a basic police, corrections, or probation & parole academy training, you may receive up to 12 credits toward your Criminal Justice degree at SNHU.

 Coursework for this specialized BS in Criminal Justice online degree program covers a wide array of current, real-world topics.
 You'll dive deep into the realms of psychology, American politics, criminal law and subjects specific to victim advocacy and support.
 Experienced, knowledgeable faculty will help you chart your course to a professional career in any number of related fields.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor’s in criminal justice at SNHU include:

 Graduates with a BS in Criminal Justice online degree can start or advance careers in human services, child and family services, victim rights, parole and probation officers, and court officials.
-The U.S. Bureau of Labor Statistics projects that demand for social workers and community service managers, which includes careers in child and family services, humans services and victims rights advocacy, will grow between 19 percent and 21 percent through 2022.
+The U.S. Bureau of Labor Statistics projects that demand for social and community service managers, which includes careers in child and family services, humans services and victims rights advocacy, will grow by 16% through 2026.*

 Our unique online criminal justice degree curriculum is taught by knowledgeable faculty members with years of real-world, hands-on experience.

 SNHU's bachelor's in legal studies and advocacy program includes: